joncrain/joncrain.github.io/resume.md

 - developed tools for the interfacing of various campus information systems
 - automated the deployment of Windows and Linux virtual machines
 - developed a testing/development server plan to replicate production environments
-- [Accidental] DBA for small set of Oracle, PostgreSQL and MSSQL Servers
+- [accidental] DBA for small set of Oracle, PostgreSQL and MSSQL Servers
-- Managed 500+ macOS computers
+- managed 500+ macOS computers
-- Helped coordinate and train team of ~15 student workers
+- helped coordinate and train team of student workers

 #### **Coordinator of the Center for Creative Media, CMU**